LAST UPDATED: November 8, 2022

 3. By train

 The train leaves from Lorton, Virginia (close to Washington, DC) and arrives at Sanford, Florida (near Orlando).
 The 900-mile journey takes 17 hours and 29 minutes and there are sleeping accommodations on the train including bedrooms, roomettes, or family accommodations as well as Business class.
-Flexible fares start at about $535 USD for two adults and $244 USD for your vehicle, but lower fares are sometime available through sales or promotions.
+Flexible fares start at about $535 USD for two adults for regular seats and around $700 per person for a private roomette, as well as $244 USD for your vehicle, but lower fares are sometime available depending on the date of departure and special sales or promotions.

 4. Drive yourself